khaitmb/khaitmb/README.md

 ### Welcome!
 My name is Khaitlin and this is my GitHub.

 ### About Me
-- Aspiring Data Analyst
+- Healthcare Data Analyst
-- New Graduate with a Bachelor's in Biochemistry with a concentration in Informatics
+- NBachelor's in Biochemistry with a concentration in Informatics
 - Professionally Certified Data Analyst (Google, IBM)

 ### Skills